petrmiculek/icp_project/README.txt

     Selecting a vehicle highlights its route in the map.
     Clicking anywhere else on the map (deselecting the vehicle) removes the highlight.
+    When a selected vehicle gets despawned, the highlight of its route disappears.

     Highlighting a line route can also be accomplished by clicking the line name in the list of lines on the right.
     Clicking anywhere else in the list (other than the Line X item) removes the highlight.